 Carry on walking on the towpath and once you pass under a bridge, you should now see the Damart Mill on your right hand side.
 Quite often boats are moored here, waiting to go through the Three Rise Locks which is at the bottom of Damart Mill.
 This flight of locks was built at the same time as the Five Rise Locks and at the top, there was once the site of the lock keeper cottage.

 Please note: if you have a pram, instead of going down the steps, carry on along the towpath up to the bottom of the Five Rise Locks.
-Then you should see a kissing gate which is large enough for a normal pram to go through.
+Then you should see a kissing gate on the left which is large enough for a normal pram to go through.

 Once you are ready to leave the site, just walk back down the towpath up to the Three Rise.
 On your right hand side, take the footbridge going over the bypass – which was named after Bingley born astronomer Sir Fred Hoyle – and leading towards the All Saints Parish Church.
 After the bridge, turn left and you are now back in town on Main Street.
 There are many pubs, café and shops in Bingley which are walkers and family friendly, so don’t hesitate and pay them a vist!
 To go back to the train station, walk up Main Street to the set of traffic lights, turn left on Park Road and then right on Wellington Street where you should see the railway station building.